ValeriaMegale/aml-2025-mistake-detection/REPORT.md

 ```

 **Design Choices:**
-- **2 LSTM layers** for hierarchical temporal processing
+- **RNN** for hierarchical temporal processing
 - **Dropout (0.5)** for regularization against overfitting
 - **Hidden dimension 128** to match MLP capacity for fair comparison
 - **BCEWithLogitsLoss** with pos_weight=1.5 to handle class imbalance

 **Rationale:**
-The LSTM should theoretically handle the sequential nature of videos better than the MLP (which treats segments in isolation or aggregates them simply).
+The RNN should theoretically handle the sequential nature of videos better than the MLP (which treats segments in isolation or aggregates them simply).
 By using the final hidden state as a compact summary of the entire action sequence, we capture temporal patterns that may indicate errors developing over time.

 ---